Amazon Advertising Bible: ins and outs from a PPC evangelist

 How to structure a Sponsored Brands campaign

-I usually insert the keywords with a broad match type and apply the suggested bid.
+I usually start with broad match keywords and apply the suggested bid.

-If the suggested bid is not available, I usually bid about $2 or $3 per keyword, just to be sure to have a high probability to win the bid.
+If the suggested bid is not available, I usually bid about $2 or $3 per keyword and eventually adjust it later according to performance.

-If you opt for targeting product categories instead of keywords, you must be aware that the campaign will underperform in the short term.
+If you opt for targeting product categories instead of keywords, you will trade control and optimization options for a more hands-off approach led by the AI.

 How to optimize a Sponsored Brands campaign